 Developing and testing approaches to monitor subterranean biodiversity in karst (Sub-BioMon)

-Sub-BioMon (2024-2027) is an ERANET project (no. 26/2024) within the Biodiversa+ call aiming to provide standardized methods and protocols for monitoring subterranean biodiversity in European karst areas, with a focus on developing and testing novel approaches.
+Subterranean karst ecosystems have high species diversity with specialized physiological and morphological adaptations.
+Due to the environment’s complexity and heterogeneity, along with species identification challenges (including the lack of taxonomists), estimating biodiversity and monitoring of species remain difficult.
+Within Sub-BioMon (2024-2027) an ERANET project (no. 26/2024) of the Biodiversa+ call we aim to provide a standardized method and protocol for monitoring subterranean biodiversity.
 We monitor the biodiversity of cave fauna with focus on groundwater crustaceans, spiders, and beetles using standardized methods and novel techniques for species identifications such is eDNA.
 Lead by the University of Ljubljana (Slovenia) the project unify cave biologists from six European countries: Slovenia, Italy, Romania, Luxembourg, Hungary and Belgium.

 Ice caves present a particularly challenging environment for the existence of life forms, where the temperature is constantly bellow 0°.
 They present a mosaic of microhabitats commonly found in caves, i.e., fissures, cracks, microfissures, pools (temporary or permanent), and subterranean rivers and lakes but also have periglacial sectors, with various ice formations (ice walls, ice stalagmites, and floor ice) suitable for the life of particular fauna.
 Usually they are glacial relicts and poses specific physiology to cope with low temperature.
 An ongoing endeavor is focused on the characterization of ice caves fauna biodiversity in Romania looking for glacial relicts and to depict their physiological adaptations to survive at low temperatures.